gsloup/battleship-c5/README.md

 # Battleship

 # About
-This application was the final group project for Midland Code Acadmeny
+This application was the final group project for Midland Code Academy.
+More changes might be made with time, to add more features and clean up code base.

 Link to the hosted project: http://midland-battleship.herokuapp.com/